Lohne, Germany: City council

 By German law, cities between 25,001 and 30,000 citizens must have 36 councillors (German Stadträte), Lohne has only 35.
 The party AFD won 2 seats for council, but only one candidate on their ticket.
 The 2nd seat was withdrawn.
 The legislative period is 5 years.

 Mayor

-In 2011, Tobias Gerdesmeyer was elected as mayor (CDU).
-He was common representative for the mayor (2008–11) before he succeeded Hans Georg Niesel (mayor 2001–2011) as mayor.
+In 2022, Henriette Veet was elected as mayor (CDU).
+The previous mayor Tobias Gerdesmeyer was elected as Landrat for the district of Vechta.

 Coat of arms

 On 3 January 1912, the grand duke of Oldenburg granted the coat of arms.
 The shield is divided into four quarters (party per quarterly).
 The upper left quarter shows gold and red fesses, the lower right quarter shows a golden cross on blue ground.
 They are the same as in the coat of arms of the grand duke.
 The upper right quarter shows a church on white ground.
 It displays the modest character of Lohne in union with the Catholic Church.
 The lower left square shows a wing on a crown.
 The crown is symbolic of wage and price of the bourgeois activity (Lohn und Preis der bürgerlichen Regsamkeit).
 The wing is symbolic of the significant feather industry in Lohne in the early 19th century.